Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 **[M1]** Do you think we can use the current solution for a production environment?
 What are the main problems when deploying it in a production environment?

+**A:** No, Because we can't manage manually the failure of the containers (with 2 it is ok but with more than 1K services it will be complicated)

 **[M2]** Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifying the way the things are done.
 Hint: You probably have to modify some configuration and script files in a Docker image.

+**A:** We need to:
+   - add a new entry in the ``.env`` file
+   - add the new entry in the ``haproxy.cfg``
+   - create the new container with the right ip address

 **[M3]** Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.

+**A:** We can use a dynamic solution to detect the configuration of our containers and transmit it to our load balancer.

 **[M4]** You probably noticed that the list of web application nodes is hard coded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

+**A:** On of our container can speak to the others for retrieving their configuration.

 **[M5]** In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.

 For example to monitor the distributed system as a whole it is common to collect in one centralized place all the logs produced by the different machines.
 Therefore we need a process running on each machine that will forward the logs to the central place.
 (We could also imagine a central tool that reaches out to each machine to gather the logs.
 That's a push vs. pull problem.)
 It is quite common to see a push mechanism used for this kind of task.

 Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?

+**A:** It is reasonable to add one container that will receive logs and process them, such as a Sentry server.
+Then, we would need to change the code with which each webapp container is launched so that event logs are forwarded to Sentry.
+That way, we have a centralized log mechanism.

 **[M6]** In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
 If we take a closer look at the run.sh script, we see two calls to sed which will replace two lines in the haproxy.cfg configuration file just before we start haproxy.
 You clearly see that the configuration file has two lines and the script will replace these two lines.

 What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?

-#### First answer to main question

-- **[M1]**
-No, Because we can't manage manually the failure of the containers (with 2 it is ok but with more than 1K services it will be complicated)
-- **[M2]**
-We need to:
-   - add a new entry in the ``.env`` file
-   - add the new entry in the ``haproxy.cfg``
-   - create the new container with the right ip address

-- **[M3]**
-We can use a dynamic solution to detect the configuration of our containers and transmit it to our load balancer.

-- **[M4]**
-On of our container can speak to the others for retrieving their configuration.

-- **[M5]**
-It is reasonable to add one container that will receive logs and process them, such as a Sentry server.
-Then, we would need to change the code with which each webapp container is launched so that event logs are forwarded to Sentry.
-That way, we have a centralized log mechanism.

-- **[M6]**
-One approach would be to set a given number of servers for a backend, say 10, and use resolvers instead of hard-coded IP addresses.
+**A:**One approach would be to set a given number of servers for a backend, say 10, and use resolvers instead of hard-coded IP addresses.

 ```
 server s1 app1.domain.com:80 check resolvers mydns